minio/docs/source/glossary.rst

    webhook
      A :ref:`webhook <minio-bucket-notifications-publish-webhook>` is a method for altering the behavior of a web page or web application with a custom callback.
      The format is typically :abbr:`JSON (JavaScript Object Notation)` sent as an HTTP POST request.

+   write quorum
+     The minimum number of object shards MinIO must successfully write to an :ref:`erasure set <minio-ec-erasure-set>` for write operations.
+     See :ref:`minio-ec-basics` for more information

    WORM
      Write Once Read Many (WORM) is a data retention methodology that functions as part of object locking.